manosim/django-rest-framework-docs/README.md

 Contributions
 --------------
-Please contribute to improving this tool!
+Please contribute to improve this tool!

 Special Thanks